Cash flow issues affect nearly every small business.

 To prevent your business from going into debt, you need to fix these cash flow issues by influxing the business with capital.

-This is when a factoring company can help.
+This is when a factoring company can help, if you know what freight factoring is.

 However, your success in this outcome of this situation depends on understanding the type of agreement that you may have with the factoring company.